caperuisseau/Lcode-linux/README.md

 it will not have the update at the same time as linux but I will try "same day delivery"
 # Mac version
 download Xcode on your appstore
+# what else
+i use pyqt5 and not pyqt6 but i will try a day